uriweb/uri-modern/CONTRIBUTING.md

 $ phpcs --config-set default_standard WordPress
 ```

-To use the custom ruleset included in URI Modern, use the `--standard=.codesniffer.ruleset.xml` arguement:
+To use the custom ruleset included in URI Modern, set the `--standard` arguement:

 ```shell
 $ phpcs --standard=.codesniffer.ruleset.xml some_file.php